ALANNO: An Active Learning Annotation System for Mortals: Features

+\alanno{} supports AL as one of the key features.
+We incorporate practical solutions to mitigate the problems of deploying AL in real-world scenarios.
+We first describe what the system offers in terms of \emph{acquisition models}, i.e., the underlying models used for AL, and \emph{acquisition functions}, i.e., AL methods.

-\paragraph{Underlying models.} Each model is subject to inductive bias, so \alanno{} has a rich palette of options.
-We incorporate various approaches to preprocessing tailored for a specific language for the NLP task at hand, including TF-IDF, customizable $n$-gram models, and word embeddings, using English as the default language.
-Besides English, we also support Croatian with the possibility of extension to other languages. \alanno{} provides a wealth of traditional models, including logistic regression, SVM, and random forest classifier.
+\alanno{} offers a rich palette of acquisition models for AL. We include various approaches to preprocessing tailored for a specific language for the NLP task at hand, including TF-IDF, customizable $n$-gram models, and word embeddings, using English as the default language.
+Besides English, we currently also support Croatian. \alanno{} provides many traditional models, including logistic regression, SVM, and random forest classifier.
 We also support deep models such as recurrent networks and Transformers \cite{vaswani-2017-attention}.

-\paragraph{Acquisition functions.} \alanno{} supports a wide range of active learning strategies, i.e., acquisition functions, for both traditional and deep learning models.
-Starting from a simple but powerful family of active learning methods, we cover uncertainty sampling \cite{settles-2009-active} with various flavors including \textit{least confident}, \textit{margin}, and \textit{entropy} methods.
+\alanno{} supports a wide range of active acquisition functions for both traditional and deep learning models.
+Starting from uncertainty sampling \cite{settles-2009-active}, a simple but powerful family of AL methods, \alanno{} covers the \emph{least confident}, \emph{margin}, and \emph{entropy} methods.
 All uncertainty-based methods are available for single- and multi-label problems.
-We have also incorporated acquisition functions that focus more on data diversity, such as the \textit{informative density} method, which leverages information about the instances in the input space and gives higher weights to documents in high-density parts of the input space.
-From the family of deep active learning methods, \alanno{} offers the \textit{core-set} method \cite{sener-2017-active} and BADGE \cite{ash-2019-deep}.
+We have also incorporated acquisition functions that focus more on data diversity, such as the \emph{informative density} method, which leverages information about the instances in the input space and gives higher weights to instances in high-density parts of the input space.
+From the family of AL methods specialized for deep neural networks, \alanno{} provides the \emph{core-set} method \cite{sener-2017-active} and \textsc{badge} \cite{ash-etal-2019-deep}.